15A NCAC 13B .1626 OPERATIONAL REQUIREMENTS FOR MSWLF FACILITIES

 The owner or operator of any MSWLF unit shall maintain and operate the facility in accordance with the requirements set forth in this Rule and the operation plan as described in Rule .1625 of this Section.

 (1) Waste Acceptance and Disposal Requirements.

-(a) A MSWLF shall only accept those solid wastes which it is permitted to receive.
-The landfill owner or operator shall notify the Division within 24 hours of attempted disposal of any waste the landfill is not permitted to receive, including waste from outside the area the landfill is permitted to serve.
+(a) A MSWLF shall accept only those solid wastes that it is permitted to receive.
+The landfill owner or operator shall notify the Division within 24 hours of attempted disposal of any waste the MSWLF is not permitted to receive, including waste from outside the area the MSWLF is permitted to serve.

 (b) The following wastes are prohibited from disposal at a MSWLF unit:

 (i) hazardous waste, including hazardous waste from very small quantity generators as defined by 40 CFR 260.10, incorporated by reference at 15A NCAC 13A .0102(b);

 (ii) polychlorinated biphenyl (PCB) wastes as defined in 40 CFR 761.3; and